nilay121/Covid-19-Analysis-using-python-and-PowerBI/README.md

 # Covid-19-Analysis-using-python-and-PowerBI
-As a task for the GRIPMAY21,I have used python for data cleaning,merging,etc and has used PowerBI to create a responsive dashboard for visualization
+As a task for the internship at The Sparks Foundation, I have created a dashboard for the analysis of the Covid'19 using PowerBI.
+I have used python for data cleaning,merging,handling null values etc and then exported the cleaned CSV to PowerBI.